Nasty Girl (Nitty song)

 "Nasty Girl" is a song by American rapper Nitty.
 It is the third track on his second studio album, Player's Paradise (2005), and was released as the album's second single on August 30, 2004.
 Despite failing to enter the top 75 in the United States, it reached number one in Australia for two weeks and peaked within the top 40 in Austria, Denmark, Germany, and Switzerland.
 It received a platinum sales certification in Australia and a gold certification in the US.

 Composition

 There are four verses, including three similar verses and a different final verse.
-The chorus of the song is an interpolation of the 1969 hit song "Sugar, Sugar" by the Archies.
+The song interpolates the 1969 hit song "Sugar, Sugar" by the Archies.

 Music video

 The music video features Nitty driving a red Cadillac convertible to a gas station.
 Here, two girls fill his car while Nitty begins to sing.